mehaKumar/machine-learning-madness/index.md

 ![alt text](https://storage.googleapis.com/kaggle-competitions/kaggle/4862/media/bball-logo.png)

 #### Our Goal
 We will generate predictions for all 67 games that took place in this year's March Madness and hope to predict at least 51 games accurately.
 We chose 51 games because simply choosing the better seeded team in all 67 games results in an average accuracy of 76% (or 51 games) [3].
 We hope our algorithm can predict at least a few upsets accurately.
+We also hope to achieve log loss less than or equal to 0.50 beause the overall winners of this year's competition achieved log loss between 0.41477 and 0.43148 [4].

 # Data Overview